-It is an ideal qualification for candidates to progress onto further Education and Training qualifications, or other qualifications at a higher level in Teaching English as a Foreign Language, for example the GA Level 5 Certificate or GA Level 5 Diploma in Teaching English as a Foreign Language (TEFL).
+Candidates may progress onto further Education and Training qualifications, or other qualifications at a higher level in Teaching English as a Foreign Language, for example CELTA/DELTA or the GA Level 5 Certificate and Diploma in Teaching English as a Foreign Language.

-1.10 Language of Assessment
+1.9 Language of Assessment

-This qualification is offered in English.
+These qualifications are offered in English.
 Further information concerning the provision of qualification and assessment materials in other languages may be obtained from GA.

-1.11 Grading
+1.10 Grading